Saurabh-report/operating-system/OS_Journal/docs/week3.md

 | **I/O-Intensive** | **Dd** (Coreutils) | Standard command-line utility for copying files; excellent for testing sustained sequential disk write/read throughput. |
 | **Network-Intensive** | **Nginx** | High-performance web server.
 When configured to serve static files under load, it creates significant network traffic and socket usage. |
 | **Server Application** | **Nginx** | Represents a real-world "Server" workload (unlike synthetic tests), handling concurrent connections and daemon process management. |

+### Selection Rationale

+The selection of these tools was driven by the need for **reproducibility** and **resource isolation**:

+*   **Stress-ng** was chosen because it allows for granular control over stressors.
+By targeting the CPU and VM functions separately, we can observe how the Linux scheduler prioritizes threads versus how the Virtual Memory Manager handles memory pressure without confounding variables.
+*   **Dd** is a fundamental tool that bypasses complex application layers, providing a "raw" look at disk performance.
+This is crucial for verifying that our OS configuration (filesystem, mount options) is optimized for data throughput.
+*   **Nginx** serves a dual purpose.
+It validates the network stack's efficiency while simultaneously acting as a proxy for real-world server performance.
+Unlike the synthetic stress tests, Nginx involves complex system calls, socket management, and file descriptor handling, providing a holistic view of the server's health.

 ## 2. Installation Documentation